 Elective deferrals are amounts that employees elect to contribute to a retirement plan out of their compensation.
 A plan that provides for elective deferrals, for example a 401(k) plan, must provide that for each participant the amount of elective deferrals under the plan and all other plans, contracts, or arrangements of an employer maintaining the plan may not exceed the amount of the limitation in effect under Code section 402(g)(1) (Code section 401(a)(30)).
 In addition to the plan terms providing that elective deferrals must satisfy the requirements of Code section 402(g), elective deferrals must satisfy these requirements in operation.
-This limit is $18,000 in 2015, 2016 and 2017, subject to cost-of-living adjustments in later years).
+This limit is $19,500 in 2020 and $19,000 in 2019, subject to cost-of-living adjustments in later years.

 Did your plan limit contributions or benefits so they do not exceed the limitation set forth in section 415?
 Check to make sure that contributions made to any of your employees (or benefits accrued by your employees, if your plan is a defined benefit plan) were appropriately limited by the 415 limitations in accordance with the plan document.

 The limitations on benefits and contributions for retirement plans are set forth in Code section 415.
 The annual benefit limitation for a defined benefit plan is $225,000 for 2019 and $230,000 for 2020 (subject to cost-of-living adjustments for later years) for each employee.
 The limitation on annual contributions to a defined contribution plan is $56,000 for 2019 and $57,000 for 2020 (subject to cost-of-living adjustments for later years) for each employee.